sc-ventures/cloudbreak-documentation/docs/azure-data-adls.md

 To configure authentication with ADLS using the client credential, you must register a new application with Active Directory service and then give your application access to your ADL account.
 After you've performed these steps, you can provide your application's information when creating a cluster.

+**Prerequisites**

+In one of the steps you will be required to assign the **Owner** role to your application.
+If you do not have sufficient permissions, the role assignment step may have to be performed by your Azure admin.

 **Steps**

 1. Register an application and add it to the ADLS account, as described in *Step 1* and *Step 2* of [How to configure authentication with ADLS](https://community.hortonworks.com/articles/105994/how-to-configure-authentication-with-adls.html).